bnosac/ETM/README.md

 #### z.
 Or you can brew up your own code to plot things

-- Put embeddings of words and cluster centers in 2D using UMAP
+- Put embeddings of words and topic centers in 2D using UMAP

 ```
 library(uwot)